 The University operates a tutor system to help support and advise students in their academic study.
 As a student, you can expect to be allocated a Personal Academic Tutor.
 Your Personal Academic Tutor may or may not be one of the teaching staff you see in the course of your studies, but their role in this context is to provide advice and support to you throughout your study and to help review your academic progress.
 You can expect to see your Personal Academic Tutor at key points through your University career and, if you need to, you can contact them more frequently.
-Sometimes your

-Personal Academic Tutor may refer you to other areas for support.
-They may refer you to individual support services, such as the University Enabling Services or the Student Office
+Sometimes your Personal Academic Tutor may refer you to other areas for support.
+They may refer you to individual support services, the Student Office or a Senior Tutor.
+You can also contact a Senior Tutor if you wish to change your allocated Personal Academic Tutor.